ventus-ag/documentation/content/products/security/manage-firewalls.md

 weight: 22
 ---
 ___
-On this page, you can find an explanation of how to manage Firewalls related to the selected Virtual Machine in the Cloud Console.
+On this page, you can find an explanation of how to manage Firewalls, related to the selected Virtual Machine, from  the *Virtual Machine details page* in the Cloud Console.

 # Table of contents
 - [Table of contents](#table-of-contents)